 - Suitable for vegans and gluten free lifestyles.

-- This is a freezer friendly recipe.
+- This is a freezer friendly recipe, freeze for up to 3 months in freezer friendly containers.

 - You can use an immersion blender or stand blender to blend the soup.
 If you use a stand blender, blend it in batches and be careful as it will be very hot.